Understanding the Difference Between Structured and Unstructured Data

 Structured Data in Knowledge Management

 Structured data is essential for capturing well-defined quantitative information within KM systems.
-Data stored in CRM platforms, ERP systems, and Content Management Systems (CMS) with applied metadata can be efficiently queried and analyzed.
+Data stored in Customer Relationship Management (CRM) platforms, Enterprise Resource Planning systems (ERP), and content management systems (CMS) with applied metadata can be efficiently queried and analyzed.
 This structured approach makes such data highly reliable for routine business processes, automated reporting, and advanced analytics.

 Key Applications Utilizing Structured Data in Knowledge Management